LightSolverInternal/laser-mind-client/README.md

 ```

 ### Solve QUBO Matrix using Asynchronous Flow
-This example demonstratse how to solve a QUBO problem asynchronously using the LightSolver Platform Client.
+This example demonstrates how to solve a QUBO problem asynchronously using the LightSolver Platform Client.
 Begin by creating a matrix to represent your QUBO problem.
 The `solve_qubo` function is used with the following parameters:
    - `matrixData`: A 2D array representing the QUBO problem.